root-project/root/doc/v602/index.md

-% ROOT Version 6.02/00 Release Notes
+% ROOT Version 6.02/05 Release Notes
-% September 2014
+% February 2015
 <a name="TopOfPage"></a>

 ## Introduction

-ROOT version 6.02/00 has been released on September 30, 2014.
+ROOT version 6.02/05 has been released on February 9, 2015.

 For more information, see: